 When traveling, we need to take extra precaution to keep our belongings safe and secure.
 At the same time, we don’t want to be limited by our gear, so it needs to be streamlined, efficient and comfortable.
 Another consideration when out in the world is, being fashionable.
 It’s not necessary to be a fashion icon, but we want to look good.
-Like a freshly paved driveway, you can feel as good as your local paver does after he gets paid for a job well done.
+Like a freshly paved driveway, you can feel as good as your local paver hamilton on does after he gets paid for a job well done.
 There is definite truth to the old SNL adage; to look good is to feel good.
 How do we accomplish all of this; safe, secure, streamlined, efficient, comfortable and fashionable?

 There are several manufactures of travel pouches, some better than others and some designed for specific types of travel.To be sure you are getting what you need – as all pouches are not created equal, I have reviewed a few of the more popular packs.

 Zero Grid Money Belt